BabitMF/BabitMF.github.io/content/en/docs/bmf/multiple_features/graph_mode/pushdatamode/_index.md

 ```

 This example implements a processing pipeline that decodes the raw 264 stream in push data mode and re-encodes it inside the graph.
 In the code, we first build a graph and then read the raw stream.
 Video_content.txt stores the binary content of the code stream.
 Video_length.txt stores the size of each packet in turn.
-In the graph options, we open the push_raw_stream switch, which will make the decoder perceive that the packets you will fill in are in raw stream format.
+In the graph options, we set the push_raw_stream, which will make the decoder perceive that the packets you will fill in are in raw stream format.